FreektenDoesschate/Portfolio/learn/setup_anaconda_env.md

 conda create --name politiekeindex python=3.9
 ```

-List all envs to check if it is correctly installed
+List all envs to check if it is actually created

 ```console
 conda info --envs